openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    <span style="font-size:18px; font-weight:bold;">TLB Entry Fields</span>

 The number of TLB entries can be changed via a design parameter.
-In 32-bit configurations of CVA6 only 2 TLB entries are instantiated.
 Each TLB entry is made up of two fields: Tag and Content.
-The Tag field holds the virtual page number (VPN1, VPN0), ASID, page size (is_4M) along with a valid bit (VALID) indicating that the entry is valid.
-The SV32 virtual page number, which is supported by CV32A6X, is further split into two separate virtual page numbers VPN1 and VPN0.
-The Content field contains two physical page numbers (PPN1, PPN0) along with a number of bits which specify various attributes of the physical page.
+The Tag field holds the virtual page number, ASID and page size along with a valid bit (VALID) indicating that the entry is valid.
+The virtual page number, is further split into several separate virtual page numbers according to the number of PT_LEVELS used in each configuration.
+The Content field contains the physical page numbers along with a number of bits which specify various attributes of the physical page.
 Note that the V bit in the Content field is the V bit which is present in the page table in memory.
 It is copied from the page table, as is,  and the VALID bit in the Tag is set based on its value.The TLB entry fields are shown in **Figure 2**.

 .. figure:: ../images/cva6_tlb_entry.png
    :name: **Figure 5:** Fields in CVA6 TLB entry